NASHVILLE, Tenn. -- To see the future of Dollywood, you need to borrow the vision of its chief imaginer, Dolly Parton.

 The Sevier County where Parton grew up was mostly hardscrabble farming and a few summer forays into selling trinkets to tourists.

-She said she is proud to be part of the transformation of the mountains gateway community.
+She is proud to be part of the transformation of the mountains gateway community.

 Her success as a country music artist and an actress has pulled her to Hollywood and many overseas locations.
 She is preparing for another European tour now.
 But the mountains will always be home, Parton said, and she’s glad to bring employment there.